 Skip to content

-Creating a webhook campaign or including a webhook in a multichannel campaign allows you to trigger non-app actions.
-More specifically, webhooks can be used to provide other systems and applications with real-time information.
+Creating a webhook campaign or including a webhook in a multichannel campaign allows you to trigger non-app actions by providing other systems and applications with real-time information.

-You can use webhooks to send information to systems such as Salesforce or Marketo.
-You can also use webhooks to send information to your backend systems.
+You can use webhooks to send information to systems, such as Salesforce or Marketo, or to your backend systems.
 For example, you might want to credit your customers’ accounts with a promotion after they’ve performed a custom event a certain number of times.

 Step 1: Choose where to build your message